 It’s easy to blame the coach when things don’t go as we’d like.
+They're easy targets.

 I understand this instinct.
-I resorted to it often during my 22-years of being a sports mom.
-But here’s the honest truth: rarely is the coach to blame for what sports parents perceive to be delinquent coaching.
+I resorted to it often during my 22 years of being a sports mom.
+But here’s the honest truth: Rarely is the coach to blame for what sports parents perceive to be delinquent coaching.

-And I will answer: Why do you need to blame someone?
-Blaming does not resolve the issue, and here’s why:
+Then who is to blame?
+Why do you need to blame someone at all?
+Blaming doesn't resolve the issue, and here’s why:

-You are frustrated with the call.
+Blaming the coach for a play you didn’t agree with is a venting mechanism.
+You're frustrated with the call.
 Perhaps your child’s team lost the game on a play or a player change that you disagreed with.
 Yes, this is frustrating.
-But if that coach’s decision had worked, you would have labeled that same coach a hero for their brave play-calling.
+But if that coach’s decision had worked, you would've labeled that same coach a hero for the brave play-calling.